What is Apple iOS?

 - Integrated search support, which enables simultaneous search through files, media, applications and email.

 - Gesture recognition supports -- for example, shaking the device to undo the most recent action.

 - Safari mobile browser.

 - Integrated front- and rear-facing cameras with video capabilities.

 - Direct access to the Apple App Store and the iTunes catalog of music, podcasts, television shows and movies available to rent or purchase. iOS is also designed to work with Apple TV.

 - Compatibility with Apple's cloud service, iCloud.

-- Siri is Apple's personal assistant.
-It can be used to set reminders, offer suggestions or interact with certain third-party apps.
-Siri's voice has been modified in recent years to make it sound more natural.
+- Siri is Apple's virtual assistant that can set reminders, offer suggestions or interact with certain third-party apps.
+Siri's voice has been modified recently to make it sound more natural.

-- Support for Apple Watch, which runs watchOS 6, but requires iPhone 6s or later running iOS 13 or later.
+- Support for Apple Watch, runs watchOS 9 but requires iPhone 8 or later running iOS 16 or later.